Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 Make a cold, hard, analytical decision based on your unique business needs, your resources, and crucially, where your ideal customers actually spend their time and attention.

-If a platform doesn’t scream “hell yes, this is a perfect fit for us and we can commit to doing it well,” then a “hell no,” or even a “not right now,” is an incredibly smart, and often profitable, answer.
+If a platform doesn’t scream “hell yes, this is a perfect fit for us, and we can commit to doing it well,” then a “hell no,” or even a “not right now,” is an incredibly smart, and often profitable, answer.
 Focus wins.

 FAQs (Frequently Asked Questions):

-Is Snapchat completely dead for businesses in 2025?
+Is Snapchat completely dead for businesses?

 Not completely dead, but very niche.
 It works best for businesses targeting younger demographics (late teens/early 20s) with highly visual, ephemeral content or hyper-local promotions.
 For most, it’s not a primary channel.